Peanhua/ot-harjoitustyo/FishingRodOfDestiny/src/main/resources/fishingrodofdestiny/rltiles/README.md

-[The RLTiles tileset](rltiles.sf.net) here are in public domain.
-You can find the original tileset at: [rltiles.sf.net](rltiles.sf.net).
+[The RLTiles tileset](http://rltiles.sf.net) here are in public domain.
+These are slightly modified, you can find the original tileset at: [rltiles.sf.net](http://rltiles.sf.net).